mattermost/docs/source/install/cloud-changelog.md

  - An underscore is now used in the timeline API (``event-id`` -> ``event_id``) for consistency with other API arguments.

 ### Bug Fixes
- - Fixed a bug where a user would still see threads, in threads view, of channels they have left.
+ - Fixed an issue where a user would still see threads in the threads view of channels they have left.
 Migration execution time in MySQL: Query OK, 2766769 rows affected (4 min 47.57 sec).
 Migration execution time in PostgreSQL: Execution time: 58.11 sec, DELETE 2766690.
  - Fixed an issue where clicking on a channel link (for a channel the user was not a part of) caused the webapp to refresh, dropping the user from a call.
  - Fixed an issue with PDF preview rendering for certain Japanese characters.
  - Fixed an issue where the screen reader did not announce the link copied on copying the link in invite modal.